-Appropriate dress and personal appearance is conducive to a desired learning environment.
+Appropriate dress and personal appearance are conducive to the desired learning environment.
 Any dress or appearance judged distracting or disruptive will be dealt with on an individual basis.
 The final decision concerning questionable dress or appearance will be made by the administration.
+Please be advised that the dress code applies to all students: